 Raise Awareness to End the Stigma of PTSD

-Our mantra “it is not a disorder or a disease, it is an injury sustained from the traumas of one’s duty to protecting Canada and her citizens.”
+Our mantra “it is not a disorder or a disease, it is an injury sustained from the traumas of one’s duty to protect Canada and her citizens.”

-Ultimately we’d like change the last letter of PTSD from a “D” to an “I”.
+Ultimately, we’d like to change the last letter of PTSD from a “D” to an “I”.

 If you have a Post-Traumatic Stress Injury; Operational/Occupational Stress Injury (PTSI/OSI), then you’re not broken; your brain IS wired correctly; you’re hurt from your experiences that don’t align with a proper moral compass.

-Therefore, we will only use PTSD in our main taglines (“Combat PTSD”, “End the Stigma of PTSD”).
+Therefore, whenever possible, The Rolling Barrage PTSD Foundation / The Rolling Barrage will only use PTSD in our main taglines (“Combat PTSD”, “End the Stigma of PTSD”).
 Herein, we refer to, and push for the classification, of it as PTSI/OSI.
-We also made the focal shift to empower our injured compatriots, by euphemizing “living with or healing from PTSI” vice suffering with/from it.
+The Rolling Barrage PTSD Foundation also made the focal shift to empower our injured compatriots, by euphemizing “living with or healing from PTSI” vice suffering with/from it.